GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ## Overview

-The [jDataPortal](/wIndex/jDataPortal.html) is a powerful Interject function that not only allows users to customize the connection to an Interject Data Portal.
-In addition to establishing a connection to a Portal, users can also override certain parameters of the Portal to customize their reporting needs.
+The [jDataPortal](/wIndex/jDataPortal.html) is a powerful Interject function that not only allows users to establish and customize the connection to an Interject Data Portal, but also override certain parameters of the Portal to customize reporting needs.

 ### Setup jDataPortal